solo-io/gloo/projects/gloo/cli/pkg/cmd/gatewayapi/convert/README.md

 # glooctl gateway-api convert
-A CLI tool to migrate from Gloo Edge APIs to Gateway API
+A CLI tool to migrate from Gloo Edge APIs to the Kubernetes Gateway API.

 The CLI accepts a single Kubernetes YAML file or a Gloo Gateway input snapshot.
 It can also scan an entire directory to find Gloo Gateway YAML files that use the Gloo Edge API.